WordPress/wordcamp.org/.docker/readme.md

     **Note:** `https` URL scheme must be used to visit these sites.
 Security exception will be required in first time run.

-1. (Optional) Basic installation comes without themes and with only very basic plugins.
+1. Basic installation comes without themes and with only very basic plugins.
 Add plugins and themes which are installed in wordcamp.org if needed like so:

     1. Find the docker which is running WordCamp.
 It will start with `wordcamporg_wordcamp.test` and will most likely be `wordcamporg_wordcamp.test_1`